Biography – Dr Jenevora Williams

 Research and writing

 The book and DVD Teaching Singing to Children and Young Adults has sold several thousand copies worldwide and is currently the bestseller for Compton Publications.
 Jenevora’s publication list includes research papers published in the Journal of Voice, Logopedics and Phoniatrics and Vocology as well as chapter contributions to The Oxford Handbook of Singing and The Oxford Handbook of Music Education.
 She was recently employed as a Research Associate at York University, working with Dr Gillyanne Kayes and Professor David Howard.
 The project is an investigation into the vocal health of adult choral singers and is part of the European VOICE initiative.
+Current research is in the neurology of singing and learning.

 For many years, Jenevora was in demand as an international concert and opera soloist.
 Her performing career included many major roles in operas: several with WNO, including Dorabella.
 She had recital tours throughout the UK, Europe, Asia and North America; and performed and recorded as a soloist with Sir Charles Mackerras and Carlo Rizzi.
 She has relevant experience of Western Classical and Musical Theatre music of all styles and periods.
 As well as the Classical canon of operatic works, oratorio and recital repertoire, Jenevora performed many contemporary song cycles, including premieres of ones that were written for her.
 She also performed and recorded medieval music with The New London Consort.